pwnjack/prime/README.md

 ## Workflow

-Simply work on the /app folder while previewing it in your favorite browser, when ready to deploy your app just use the <code>gulp build</code> command and you'll find your production-optimized webapp into the /dist folder, ready to be published.
+Simply <code>gulp</code> and start working on the /app folder while previewing it in your favorite browser, when ready to deploy your app just use the <code>gulp build</code> command and you'll find your production-optimized webapp into the /dist folder, ready to be published.